stat6250-s17/course-questions-wiki/week-10/README.md

 [adv_recipe_to_load_remote_delimited_file (from Week 10 Overview)]
 * *Question (aalshehry−stat6250):* Who to deal with TAB as delimitor in INFILE statement?
+- Answer (aoneill2−stat6250): On an ASCII platform, you can use the dlm='09'x option for the hexadecimal representation for tab.
 - Question (dlee117−stat6250): What is the purpose of using the firstobs option and is it necessary?
+- Answer (aoneill2−stat6250): Firstobs tells SAS where to start listing your specified number of observations.
+The default is firstobs=1.
 - Question (akumar30−stat6250): What is the maximum file size limit of tempfile in SAS to load data directly from webpage?
 - Question (rluo-stat6250): What is the function of the INFORMAT statement?
+- Answer (aoneill2−stat6250): The INFORMAT statement is important to deal with nonstandard character and numeric data.
+Otherwise the default of as numerical field of 8 digits is assumed.
 - Question (yyan11−stat6250): Why the informat statement seta each column type to character-values vith width 100?
 - Answer (yyan11−stat6250): It' a common convention to use when using disk space usage is less inportant than the time it could take to carefully determine an optimal maximum length or value type for each column.
 - Question (aoneill2−stat6250): If lrecl option is to specify the maximum possible line length, what its default value?
+- Answer (aoneill2−stat6250): The default is 256 bytes.
 - Question (mcardoso3-stat6250):  What is the most essential command to enter for an INILE statement?
 - Question (yzhu12-stat6250): We can convert columns to numeric using recipe of drop and swap, what recipe can we use if we want to convert columns to category?